The 10 Keys to Building Muscle

 Everywhere you turn, there's a novel technique or supplement that claims to possess the hidden secret that you’re missing out on.

 I feel your pain.
-I’ve been stuck in the same trap too, always looking for the missing link.
+I’ve been stuck in the same trap too, always looking for the missing link or secret ingredient.

 The truth is, you just have to focus on the key fundamentals.